casey/just/README.md

 Attempting to skip execution based on the type of crude heuristics that `just` employs has a long and sordid history.
-However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that it will be useful.
+However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that you will find it useful.

 ### Private Recipes